luispc111/PlanesDeEstudio/README.md

 Javascript is used for the modification of tables and changes in the progress bar.

-JSON will be used to have the information of the courses, as well as their semester and the requirements to register it.
+JSON is used to have the information of the courses, as well as their semester and the requirements to register it.

 ## How can I try?